By: Maralee McKee, Manners Mentor

 Until next week, follow me on Facebook, and join the Manners Mentor family by signing-up to receive immediate access to all my blog posts.
 When you do, you’ll receive each of my new posts in your e-mail inbox.

-Just type your name and email address in the green box labeled “Don’t miss out!”
-It’s near the top right corner of every page on the blog.
+Just type your name and email address in the box near the top right of this page.

 FREEBIE!
 You’ll also receive my gift to you.
 A FREE e-guide: Essential Dining Skills for Every Meal.

 It’s fully illustrated and for every member of your family.
 No one in your home will ever be self-conscious at a table again.
 Whether you want to start your young children out on the right foot, prepare your teenage son for his first date, get ready for your business dinner to seal the deal, or the fancy fund raiser you’re going to next month, you’ll be prepared for any dining situation.
 Best of all, you’ll have fun learning with the simple formulas I’ve come up with to help us remember the ins-and-outs of dining.

 Until next week, keep giving the world the gift that only you can give.
 You…at your best!